Mister-Kin/OpenDocs/README.md

 ### LearningNotes
 This category has my study notes.
 For a detailed list of documents, please read the introduction of category.
 [Jump Page *LearningNotes*][]

-### UndergraduateLearning
-This category has my undergraduate study notes.
-For a detailed list of documents, please read the introduction of category.
-[Jump Page *UndergraduateLearning*][]

 ### Translations
 This category has the documents translated by me.
 For a detailed list of documents, please see the category introduction.
 [Jump Page *Translations*][]